 Works with children ages 5 and up, teens and adults for counseling

-Paneled with Anthem BCBS, Cigna, United Healthcare, Private Pay
+Paneled with Anthem BCBS, Cigna, United Healthcare, Humana, Aetna, Tricare out-of-network provider, Private Pay

-Mental Health Therapist, Reiki Practitioner, Yoga Teacher, Owner
+Mental Health Therapist, Reiki Practitioner, Yoga Teacher, Certified Mental Health Integrative Medicine Provider, Owner

 Works with teens and adults for counseling

-Paneled with Anthem BCBS, Cigna, United Healthcare, Aetna, Humana, Private Pay
+Paneled with Anthem BCBS, Cigna, United Healthcare, Aetna, Humana, Tricare out-of-network provider, Medicare, Private Pay

 Megan Cade is a Licensed Clinical Social Worker and Licensed Marriage and Family Associate , specializing in health and wellness coaching.
 She has experience working in a variety of settings, and is specifically trained in Motivational Interviewing and Health and Wellness Coaching Certification through Wellcoaches.
 Her training has provided extensive knowledge for helping others achieve their goals, through increased self-care, stress management, and accountability skills.
 The purpose of her practice is to bring about optimal emotional and physical wellness.